The Pulse of K-Entertainment

 #K-Pop#Trot#Military Service#Jung Dong-won#Marine Corps#Mr. Trot#ShowPlay Entertainment

-Jung Dong-won (정동원), the South Korean trot singer known as the Trot Prince, completed his Marine Corps basic training on April 2, 2026, when he was spotted at the 1327th class graduation ceremony broadcast live on the Defense Media Agency KFN's official YouTube channel.
+Jung Dong-won (정동원), the South Korean trot singer known as the Trot Prince, completed his Marine Corps basic training on April 2, 2026, when he appeared at the 1327th class graduation ceremony broadcast live on the Defense Media Agency KFN's official YouTube channel.
 The 19-year-old, who voluntarily enlisted on February 23, had his first public appearance since joining the service, and the transformation was immediate.
 A tanned complexion from six weeks of outdoor training, a crisp military uniform, a sharp salute, and the composed bearing of someone who chose this path himself.
 Fans of the singer, whose fan club is called Space Mobilization, had been watching the KFN livestream for exactly this moment.
-His agency, ShowPlay Entertainment, confirmed his enlistment in February, noting the decision reflects a long-held aspiration Jung held since well before he became a public figure.
+His agency, ShowPlay Entertainment, confirmed his enlistment in February, while the April 2 KFN broadcast confirmed he completed basic training in full public view.

 Marine Corps 1327th Enlisted Personnel Graduation Ceremony, broadcast live by the Defense Media Agency KFN on April 2, 2026.
 Video: 국방홍보원 KFN